-The Olmsted County Inspections Division in the Planning Department is responsible for the administration of the Minnesota Building Code for the townships of Eyota, Marion, Oronoco and Quincy and also the City of Stewartville.
+The Olmsted County Development Review Services Division in the Planning Department is responsible for the administration of the Minnesota Building Code for the townships of Eyota, Marion, Oronoco and Quincy and also the City of Stewartville.

-The Inspections Division administers the Water Well Ordinance for the entire County
+The Division administers the Water Well Ordinance for the entire County

 You may view Olmsted County permit information through Citizen Access portal.

 Olmsted County Building Code, Well and Septic Inspections

 FAX: (507) 328-7958

 2122 Campus Drive SE

 The City of Rochester and the Township Cooperative Planning Association (TCPA) also maintain web sites dealing with building code administration.
 To find the location of your Inspections Department or Zoning Administrator, please refer to the interactive Township Information Map.

 Administering the building code involves the following activities: